fission-codes/fission-codes/README.md

 # FAQ

-**Is this HTTP status codes?**
+**Is this like HTTP status codes?**

-They're similar, but more structured, and designed for smart contract use cases.
+They're similar!
+FISSION is more structured and designed for smart contract use cases.
 Blockchains have different constraints than the web, and the design of FISSION reflects that!

 **Does this replace `revert`-with-reason?**